FYS9505 – Methods and Instrumentation for Nuclear and Particle Physics

 The course stretches over a whole term with 2 hours lectures and 3 hours group teaching per week.
 The course includes practical lab exercises/computational and calculations problems.

-There are five mandatory assignments, two of which has to be approved to take the final exam.
+This course includes mandatory lab exercises.
+Reports from two of the exercises must be approved in order to take the final exam.

 In of the mandatory assignments you will go in-depth in a measurement related issue or an experimental setup.
 The assignment must be agreed upon directly with the course responsible.